Ryan Eigenmann

 Ryan Richard Alatiit Eigenmann ([ˈɾajɐn ˈaɪɡɛnmɐn]; born July 22, 1977) is a Filipino actor.

 Early life

-Eigenmann is one of the third generation of the Mesa-Gil clan of actors.
+Ryan Richard Alatiit-Eigenmann is one of the third generation of the Mesa-Gil clan of actors.
 His grandparents are musician Eddie Mesa and actress Rosemarie Gil.
 He is the son of Filipino actors Michael de Mesa and Gina Alajar.
 His father has Swiss German American and Spanish ancestry and his mother is of part Chinese descent.
 He is the nephew of Filipino actors Cherie and Mark Gil.
 He has two younger brothers who are also actors, Geoff and AJ.

 Education

 Eigenmann studied at Montessori, International Christian Academy and De La Salle–College of Saint Benilde.

 Personal life

 He is married to Cathy Bordalba, a TV host and former commercial model.
-Their wedding took place February 28, 2010 in Coconut Palace.
+Their wedding took place on February 28, 2010, in Coconut Palace.
 They have three children.